hdShang/arxiv-daily/docs/cs-CL/2025-05-13/papers/250508588v1-small-but-significant-on-the-promise-of-small-language-models-for-ac.md

 ---
 layout: default
-title: Small but Significant: On the Promise of Small Language Models for Accessible AIED
+title: "Small but Significant: On the Promise of Small Language Models for Accessible AIED"
 ---

 # Small but Significant: On the Promise of Small Language Models for Accessible AIED